Medical Editor: John P. Cunha, DO, FACOEP

 Other adverse reactions that were reported by at least 5% of subjects in the non-radiopaque etonogestrel implant clinical trials are listed in Table 4.

-in Clinical Trials with the Non-Radiopaque Etonogestrel Implant (IMPLANON)
+of Subjects in Clinical Trials With the Non-Radiopaque Etonogestrel Implant

 N = 942